sassoftware/esp-studio-examples/Basic/lua_parse/README.md

 </table>

-To view project in its entirety and the Lua code in context, see the attached file [luaParseJsonSimple.xml](luaParseJsonSimple.xml).
+To view project in its entirety and the Lua code in context, see the [luaParseJsonSimple.xml](luaParseJsonSimple.xml) file.

 ### Test the Project and View the Results